marabesi/katas-playground/solutions/theatrical-players-refactoring/README.md

 # Refactoring

+This kata is based on Refactoring book.
+It mimics the code used and might be used to follow up the reading.

+## Refactoring moves

 In this file I will keep track of the refactorings used to reach the final solution for the kata.
 I am using vscode and webstorm and comparing the autoated refactorings that each one of them offers.